 Like yours truly, the GT Turbo feels its age.
-From its modest power output to its frankly woeful build quality, it shows just how far cars – in particular hot hatches – have progressed in 30 years.
+From its modest power output to its frankly woeful build quality, it shows just how far cars – in particular hot hatches – have progressed in three decades.

 No matter.
 Driving this pocket rocket made me feel 17 again.
 And, before you ask, that’s a vibrant, devil-may-care 17, rather than a greasy, socially-awkward one.
 The Renault goads you into driving fast, then rewards with flashes of boisterous brilliance when you do.
 It’s flawed, but beguiling.